JJ/hoborg/text/text.md

 circus either.
 Something I didn't really thought was going to be necessary.

-Duke of Poo tell his story
+Duke of Poo tells his story
 --------------------------------

 Ladies and gentlemen, our dear Fulgencio seems to be a bit under the